lvbernal/lvbernal.github.io/projects.markdown

     <br/><br/>
 </center>

-* __ParqueaderoApp__ controls vehicle entry and exit in parking lots.
+* __ParqueaderoApp__ (retired) controls vehicle entry and exit in parking lots.
 It started as a solution for a family business.
 I built the mobile app and web portal.

 <center>
     <img src="/images/parqueaderoapp1.png" height="512" border="1px" alt="ParqueaderoApp" />